massimo-zaniboni/Asterisell/doc/src/index.rst

   * A prefix like "39328" can be associated to the specific "Wind Mobile Italian Operator".
   * A telephone number is associated to its more specific prefix.
 So "3944444" is associated to "Italian Operator", while "39344444" to "Mobile Italian Operator" and finally "393284444" to "Wind Mobile Italian Operator".

-The already rated CDRs must be rerated again, in order to see the effects of changes in the table.
+CDRs must be rerated again, in order to see the effects of changes in the table.

 Telephone Prefix table is not used in rating process, but only in call report.

 Initial Asterisell installation already load a complete list of standard world-wide prefixes.
 You can manually add custom prefixes associated to your specific settings.

-It is possible to complete the table also importing from a CSV file:
+The table can be completed also importing from a CSV file:
   * :menuselection:`Params --> Rates`.
   * Create a pseudo rate of type `CSV File with Tel.Prefixes and Rates`.
   * Set the rate according the format of the CSV file.